 Spring and summer in Colorado are the perfect times to jump onto a raft and embark on a relaxing float trip.
 Grand Junction is surrounded by scenic canyons and mesas that provide unique Colorado float trips — like the Colorado River’s Ruby-Horsethief Canyon segment, perfect for hypnotic views and tranquil drifting.

-And then there’s the stretch of the Colorado River between Palisade and Fruita, a perfect choice for floaters looking for convenience and easy access to all three mountain towns in the Grand Valley.
+And then there’s the stretch of the Colorado River between Palisade and Fruita, a perfect choice for floaters looking for convenience and easy access to all three mountain towns in the Grand Junction area.
 If it’s a do-nothing day in the sun, gazing at a backdrop of wine country landscapes that you’re interested in, check out our guide to where to float in the Grand Junction area.

 Before you hit the water, however, it’s important to be prepared.
 It’s all too easy to overlook some crucial items that can make the difference between a decent float trip and an awesome one.

 Here’s a packing list of items that no float tripper in Colorado should ever go without.

 Even though you’ll be surrounded by water on your float trip, you won’t want to be drinking it.
 Make sure you bring plenty of clean bottled water to stay hydrated.
 On top of that, bring a bunch of snacks like nuts, trail mix, sandwiches, and granola bars — hard containers work best!

 Summertime in Colorado can sometimes climb to 100 degrees, so it’s essential to make sure you’re protected from getting sunburned.
 Bring enough waterproof sunscreen for everyone on your trip, and make sure you all wear or pack hats and light-colored clothing (SPF clothing has come a long way, so check it out).